 You can define multiple labels for a single interface.
 Label information is stored with the inventory in Discover and is preserved from one scan to the next.

 - To import or export your label definitions, click Import Labels or Export All.
+You can also select labels and click Export.

 - Click a label to view the label details.
 You can see which interfaces are connected to the label, export, edit, or delete the label.
 If you delete a label, the label is removed from all the related interfaces.